-The additional forward SPF computation proposed in Section 2.3.2 shall also collect links, nodes, and path characteristics along the second path segment.
-This shall enable the collection of complete path characteristics for a given remote-LFA alternate path to a given destination.
+The additional forward SPF computation proposed in Section 2.3.2 document shall also collect links, nodes and path characteristics along the second path segment.
+This shall enable collection of complete path characteristics for a given Remote-LFA alternate path to a given destination.
 The complete alternate path characteristics shall then facilitate more accurate alternate path selection while running the alternate selection policy.

-As already specified in Section 2.3.4, to limit the computational overhead of the proposed approach, forward SPF computations must be run on a selected subset from the entire set of PQ-nodes computed in the network, with a finite limit on the number of PQ-nodes in the subset.
+As already specified in Section 2.3.4 to limit the computational overhead of the proposed approach, forward SPF computations must be run on a selected subset from the entire set of PQ-nodes computed in the network, with a finite limit on the number of PQ-nodes in the subset.
 The detailed suggestion on how to select this subset is specified in the same section.
 While this limits the number of possible alternate paths provided to the alternate-selection policy, this is needed to keep the computational complexity within affordable limits.
-However, if the alternate-selection policy is very restrictive, this may leave few destinations in the entire topology without protection.
+However if the alternate-selection policy is very restrictive this may leave few destinations in the entire topology without protection.
 Yet this limitation provides a necessary tradeoff between extensive coverage and immense computational overhead.

-The mechanism proposed in this section does not modify or invalidate any part of [RFC7916].
-This document specifies a mechanism to meet the requirements specified in Section 6.2.5.4 of [RFC7916].
+The mechanism proposed in this section does not modify or invalidate [RFC7916] or any parts of it.
+This document specifies a mechanism to meet the requirements specified in section 6.5.2.4 in [RFC7916].

-4. IANA Considerations
+4. Acknowledgements